webdigga/slot-picks/src/landingPages/headaches.md

 formImage: /_includes/static/img/headache-form.webp
 imageAlt: Girl with headache
 ---
 At Anttz Chiropractic, we know how debilitating frequent headaches can be.
-Our Headaches and Chiropractic Care report provides expert advice on identifying triggers and relieving headache pain through natural, non-invasive chiropractic solutions.
+Our Headaches and Chiropractic Care report provides expert advice on identifying triggers and relieving headache pain through natural, non-invasive Chiropractic solutions.
 Fill out the form below to receive your free copy and take the first step toward a clearer, pain-free life.